AFMC-MAJCOM/datawave-cli/README.md

 * `datawave ingest`: Interacts with the ingest portion of Datawave.
 It ingests a file if one is provided; otherwise, it displays current ingest jobs.
 * `datawave query`: Simplifies the query process with Datawave.

-### Configuring Host and IP
+### Configuring Host, IP, and Localhost
 By default, all commands will target an empty hostname and fail.
-This can be overridden in two ways:
+This can be overridden in the following ways:

+1) Set the environment variable `DWV_URL` to always use a custom hostname.
+Unsetting this reverts to the default behavior.
 1) Use the `-u` or `--url` option to specify a different hostname for that specific run.
-2) Set the environment variable `DWV_URL` to always use a custom hostname.
-Unsetting this reverts to the default behavior.

-To use an IP address (e.g., if DNS is unavailable), the `-i` or `--ip` flag can be used.
+1) Use the `-i` or `--ip` flag to specify an IP address instead of a hostname.
 This instructs the tool to locate the IP based on Kubernetes pod information for the relevant service.
-In this case, it may also be necessary to specify the namespace using the `-n` or `--namespace` option.
+    - If necessary, specify the namespace using the `-n` or `--namespace` option.
 If `-n` is omitted, the tool will attempt to retrieve the namespace from the environment variable `DWV_NAMESPACE`.
 If neither the option nor the environment variable is provided, the namespace defaults to `default`.
+1) Use the `-l` or `--localhost` option to target the local machine (localhost).
+This option overrides any URL or IP settings, making the tool connect to `localhost` (127.0.0.1).

+**Notes:**
-**Note:** When using the `--ip` option, ensure that the Kubernetes configuration (`kubeconfig`) is properly set up and points to the correct cluster.
+- When using the `--ip` option, ensure that the Kubernetes configuration (`kubeconfig`) is properly set up and points to the correct cluster.
 Without a valid and properly configured `kubeconfig`, the tool will be unable to retrieve the necessary pod information for resolving the IP address.
+- The `-l` / `--localhost` option is ideal for local testing and will bypass Kubernetes or DNS resolution altogether.

 ## Development
 #### PowerShell